GitGautamHub/boundless-connect/README.md

 # **Boundless Connect: Simplifying Global SMB Exports (Prototype)**

 ### **Overview**
-Boundless Connect is a platform designed to simplify global trade for Indian SMBs.
+Boundless Connect is a prototype platform designed to simplify global trade for Indian SMBs.
 It integrates real-time communication, seamless document sharing, carrier selection, shipment tracking, and query resolution.
 This project is built as a prototype solution for SMBs like **FreshFruits Ltd.**.

 ---